The Thicket (film): Plot

 Jones and Eustace capture a gang member and torture him for information of the gang's whereabouts.
 Jones is disappointed that the bounty on Bill's head is far too low to be worth the hunt so he and Eustace leave.
 Jack tries to interrogate the gang member but he dies from the injuries sustained during the torture.
 Lula tries to escape and bumps into Simon and Malachi, who promise to protect her until they collect the bounty on Jones's head.
 Bill comes to recapture Lula and kills Simon much to Malachi's distress.

 Jack and Jimmy track down Jones and Eustace and offer to pay them the deed of his late grandfather's land to help him rescue Lula, which they accept.
 They track down Bill's gang and prepare to ambush them but Jones stops them since Lula is in the line of fire.
 Malachi joins the group to get revenge for Simon's death.

 Bill reaches a church and burns it down.
-The group encounters the surviving priest who tells them about Bill's past.
-Bill was a daughter of a prostitute who severely abused her as she saw Bill's existence as sinful.
+The group encounters the surviving priest who tells them about Bill's past: Bill was the daughter of a prostitute who severely abused her as she saw Bill's existence as sinful.
 Reaching her breaking point, Bill tortured her mother to death.
-The group then continues their journey toward the Thicket and Jones reveals that he was sold to a freak show as a child due to his dwarfism by his father after his mother committed suicide.
+The group then continues their journey toward the Thicket and Jones reveals that, after his mother committed suicide, he was sold to a freak show, by his father, due to his dwarfism.

-As they reach the Thicket, Malachi rushes to infiltrate the place but get killed by a gang member outside a bathroom.
-Jimmy shoots the man dead.
+As they reach the Thicket, Malachi rushes to infiltrate the place but gets killed by a gang member outside an outhouse; Jimmy shoots the man dead.
 As the fight ensues, Jimmy is stabbed to death by a gang member as she kills him with her knife.
 Bill takes Lula hostage and tries to kill Jack but she runs out of bullets.
 Lula tries to pummel Bill to death but Bill turns the table and is ready to slash her throat only for Jones to finish her off with a long-range shot.
 Eustace is mortally wounded in a fight and shares his final moment with Jones before dying.
 Jack also passes away after he succumbs to his wounds from Bill's gunshots.

 A grief-stricken Lula decapitates Bill and presents her head to the sheriff, who reveals that Bill's bounty increase was real, and the duo receive a huge reward.
 Jones and Lula decide to settle down as family as Lula buries her brother and grandfather.